NidhitheCoder/Nodejs-crash-course/README.md

 # Nodejs
+#  with the help of Traversy media youtube crash course : https://www.youtube.com/watch?v=fBNz5xF-Kx4

 - Nodejs is a javascript runtime(not a language or a framework).
+- Nodejs run as a service inside a mechine.
 - Build on the V8 Javascript engine (same a google chrome).
 It is written in c++
 - Essentially allows us to run Javascript code on the server.